orctom/was-maven-plugin/README.md

 Maven plugin to deploy a single war or ear to one or multi local or remote WebSphere Application Server (WAS) at a single build.
 Tested on WAS 8.5
-**NOTE: WebSphere Application Server installation required on host box!**
+**NOTE: WebSphere Application Server installation required on host box!
+But no need to be configured, nor running.**

 ## Goal-`deploy`
 The only goal of this plugin, it will: